Setting up fields

 To hide any of the fields by default:

-- In the Hide visibility by default column, select the checkbox(es) of the fields that you don't want to be visible.
+- In the Visibility column, click the line of the field you want to configure.

 Make editable fields